Dimension transformation formula for conformal maps into the complement of an SLE curve: Proofs

 \begin{proof}[Proof of Theorem~\ref{thm-uniform-dim}] Suppose we are in the whole-plane case and that $\kappa \in (0,4)$.
 We note that in this case, $\eta$ intersects itself (and hence has more than one complementary connected component) if and only if $\rho < \kappa/2-2$~\cite[Lemmas 2.4 and 2.6]{ig4}.
 Let $\gamma = \sqrt\kappa$ and let $Q$ be as in~\eqref{eqn-lqg-coord}.
 Let $(\BB C , h , 0 , \infty)$ be a $\big( Q - \frac{1}{2\gamma} (\rho + 2) \big)$-quantum cone (so the weight of the quantum cone, as defined in~\cite{wedges}, is $\rho + 2$), independent from $\eta$, with the circle average embedding.
 Throughout we assume that $\eta$ is parameterized by $\gamma$-quantum length with respect to $h$.

 Let $\mcl F$ be the $\sigma$-algebra generated by the ordered sequence of quantum boundary lengths of elements of $\mcl U$ with respect to $h$, so that $\mcl F$ is trivial if $\rho \geq \kappa/2-2$, and we order the elements of $\mcl U$ by the time at which $\eta$ finishes tracing their boundary.
 Let $U\in\mcl U$ be chosen in an $\mcl F$-measurable manner.
 For $a > 0$, let \eqbn g_{U,a} := g_U(a \cdot) \quad \op{and} \quad \wt h^a := h \circ g_{U,a} + Q\log |g_{U,a}'| \eqen with $g_U : \BB H\rta U$ as in the statement of the theorem.
-By~\cite[Theorem~1.12]{wedges}, the conditional law given $\mcl F$ of the quantum surface $(\BB H , \wt h^a , 0,\infty)$ is that of a $\big(\frac{\gamma}{2} + Q - \frac{1}{\gamma}(\rho+2)\big)$-quantum wedge (if $\rho \geq \kappa/2-2$) or a single bead of such a wedge with given quantum boundary length (if $\rho \in (-2, \kappa/2-2)$).
+By~\cite[Theorem~1.5]{wedges}, the conditional law given $\mcl F$ of the quantum surface $(\BB H , \wt h^a , 0,\infty)$ is that of a $\big(\frac{\gamma}{2} + Q - \frac{1}{\gamma}(\rho+2)\big)$-quantum wedge (if $\rho \geq \kappa/2-2$) or a single bead of such a wedge with given quantum boundary length (if $\rho \in (-2, \kappa/2-2)$).

-Let $A > 0$ be chosen so that $\wt h^A$ is circle average embedding of the quantum surface as defined in Definition~\ref{def:circleaverage}.
-For each bounded subset of $\BB H$ at positive distance from $\{0\}\cup \bdy \BB D$, the law of the field $\wt h^{A}$ restricted to this set is absolutely continuous with respect to the law of a free-boundary GFF with additive constant chosen such that the semicircle average over $\BB H\cap \bdy \BB D$ is zero, restricted to the same set (see~\cite[Sections 4.2 and 4.4]{wedges}).
+Let $A > 0$ be chosen so that $\wt h^A$ is the circle average embedding of the quantum surface as defined in Definition~\ref{def:circleaverage}.
+For each bounded subset of $\BB H$ at positive distance from $\{0\}\cup \bdy \BB D$, the law of the field $\wt h^{A}$ restricted to this set is absolutely continuous with respect to the law of a free-boundary GFF with additive constant chosen such that the semicircle average over $\BB H\cap \bdy \BB D$ is zero, restricted to the same set (this is immediate from the definitions in~\cite[Sections 4.2 and 4.4]{wedges}).
 For $b > 0$, we have $\wt h^{b A} = \wt h^A(b^{-1} \cdot) + Q\log b^{-1}$.
 By the conformal invariance of the GFF and since the law of a GFF plus a deterministic constant is mutually absolutely continuous with respect to the law of a GFF when restricted to bounded sets, it follows that we have the same absolute continuity statement with $\wt h^{b A}$ in place of $\wt h^{ A}$ and $\BB H \cap B_b(0)$ in place of $\BB H \cap \BB D$ for each fixed $b > 0$.

 Now let $Y \subset [0,\infty)$ be as in the statement of the lemma and note that (since we are in the whole-plane case and $\kappa \in (0,4)$) all of $\bdy U$ is traced by $\eta$ and $x_U \not= y_U$, so $U \in \mcl U^- \cap \mcl U^+$.
 For $a > 0$, let